samitha093/Software-project/readme.md

-# TickBid Ticket Bid Web APP
+# TickBid Ticketing Web APP

 A brief description of what this project does and who it's for